formkiq/docs.formkiq.com/docs/tutorials/FormKiQ CLI/pre-hook.md

 1. Create a Node.js pre-hook web service.
 2. Test the pre-hook endpoint directly.
 3. Create two sample files.
-4. Run FileSync with `--pre-hook`.
+4. Run the FormKiQ CLI with `--pre-hook`.
 5. Verify the files and tags in FormKiQ.

 ## Step 1: Create the Pre-Hook Web Service